edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 **How to Fix It**

-The solution is typically to standardize the interfaces by renaming methods, using Extract Interface, or introducing a common parent class or interface that defines the shared behavior.
+The solution is typically to standardise the interfaces by renaming methods, using Extract Interface, or introducing a common parent class or interface that defines the shared behaviour.
 This enables polymorphism and allows classes to be used interchangeably.

 **Example Before Refactoring**